VOREStation/VOREStation/code/modules/awaymissions/overmap_renamer/readme.md

         Your task will become a bit more difficult now.
 Create a new .dm file following convention already estabilished with debrisfield_renamer.dm

-            Within this file, define your /obj/effect/landmark/overmap_renamer/newname here Within this file, create a new /obj/effect/landmark/overmap_renamer/newname/Initialize() Within this proc, copy what's done in code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm except, replace if(D == "Debris Field") with whatever your unique identifier was defined for your specific overmap object
+            Within this file, define your /obj/effect/landmark/overmap_renamer/newname here add the following line:
+                    var/static/reference //leave thus null.
+The initialization will change this to contain reference to your overmap object instance.
+Saves us from excess looping name = "obvious reference to the lateloaded Z in question here" Within this file, create a new /obj/effect/landmark/overmap_renamer/newname/Initialize() Within this proc, copy what's done in code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm except, replace if(D == "Debris Field") with whatever your unique identifier was defined for your specific overmap object